vmkdaily/The-Writers-Block/How to telegraf to the max for vsphere stats (on ubuntu).md

 You can optionally go with only 2 vCPU for smaller deployments.
 No additional disks are required, though may be desired for high performance deployments.

 If running on VMware vSphere, ideally you should add an additional VMware Paravirtual SCSI controller (i.e. SCSI 1:0) for your data drive.
-If going extreme high performance than `meta` would be SCSI 2:0 and so on.
+If going extreme high performance, `meta` would be SCSI 2:0 and so on.

 Finally, use a vmxnet3 network adapter for best performance.